The War Zone: Cast

+Production

+Producers wanted to cast Jaime Winstone in the role of Jessie, Ray Winstone's screen daughter.
+Ray Winstone refused point blank to have his own daughter in the role.

+Ray Winstone said the bunker scene was very difficult for him, also because Lara Belmont was the same age as Ray's real life oldest daughter.

 Reception

 Box office

 The War Zone was given a limited theatrical release in 12 cinemas in the United States and earned $254,441.

 Critical response

 The War Zone received mainly positive reviews.
 It has a score of 84% on Rotten Tomatoes based on 31 reviews with an average rating of 7.4 out of 10.
 The site's critics' consensus states: "With the well-acted The War Zone, debuting director Tim Roth finds moments of beauty in a tale of stark horror -- and marks himself as a talent to watch behind the camera."
 The film also has a score of 68 out of 100 based on 21 critics on Metacritic indicating "Generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film four out of four stars and wrote "Unsurprisingly, The War Zone affects viewers much more powerfully than a simple morality tale might.
 It is not simply about the evil of incest, but about its dynamic, about the way it does play upon guilt and shame, and address old and secret wounds. ...
 Roth is one of the best actors now working, and with this movie he reveals himself as a director of surprising gifts.
 I cannot imagine The War Zone being better directed by anyone else, even though Ingmar Bergman and Ken Loach come to mind.
 Roth and his actors, and Stuart's screenplay, understand these people and their situation down to the final nuance, and are willing to let silence, timing and visuals reveal what dialogue would cheapen.
 Not many movies bring you to a dead halt of sorrow and empathy.
 This one does."